Quasi-potentials in the Nonequilibrium Stationary States or a method to get explicit solutions of Hamilton-Jacobi equations: I. Introduction

-Formally, this equation is solved by using the method of characteristics \cite{Gall}.
-That is, $H[\eta,\pi]$ is a hamiltonian that defines a dynamical system.
-We will see that the quasi-potential $V_0[\eta]$ can be found as essentially an integral of $\pi(t)\partial_t\eta(t)$ along the trajectory (solution of the Hamilton equations with $H$) that connects the stationary state and $\eta$.
-Except for trivial cases, it is unknown how to solve the hamilton equations to get such a trajectory and then compute the integral.
-At this point, the existence of the auxiliary field $\tilde\eta$ in the exact solution for the SSE and the need to solve the Hamilton equations induced us to ask the following question: Is it possible to define a canonical transformation $(\phi,\pi)\rightarrow (\tilde\phi,\tilde\pi)$ such that, in the new variables, we can make the time-integral to get $V_0$?
-We explore this idea by using a type 1 canonical transformation defined by the generator of the transformation $L[\phi,\tilde\phi]$.
-It is impossible to write down from scratch a $L$ generator such that in the new variables, we could do the time integrals explicitly.
+In this paper, we explore this idea by using a type 1 canonical transformation defined by the generator of the transformation $L[\phi,\tilde\phi]$.
+It is impossible to write down a $L$ generator such that in the new variables, we could do the time integrals explicitly.
 Therefore, we first assume the existence of a map $\phi(x)=\phi[\tilde\phi;x]$ between the hamiltonian paths at each $t$.
-We show that in this case, the quasi-potential is obtained by a parametric integral that connects, by a straight line, the stationary state with $\tilde\eta$ weighted by a functional derivative of the generator and other from the map: $A$ and $K$ respectively.
-Therefore, once we know $A$ and $K$, we can get $V_0$ explicitly by doing a ``trivial'' time integral.
-The next question to answer was: which $A$ and $K$ local functionals are compatible with the existence of a canonical transformation defined by $L$ for a given dynamics defined by $H$?
-We'll see that $A$ should fulfill the well-known compatibility associated with the existence of a functional when its derivatives are given.
-On the other hand, the dynamic connection between $\phi$ and $\tilde\phi$ through the map implies an equation that relates $A$ and $K$ for a given hamiltonian $H$.
-Therefore, we found a set of necessary conditions that $A$ and $K$ should follow.
-We cannot prove that such conditions uniquely determine the functionals $A$ and $K$.
-However we have designed an algebraic way to build them by assume explicit analytical forms for such functionals, for instance, $A[\phi,\tilde\phi;x]=a(\phi(x),\tilde\phi(x))$ and $\phi(x)=f(\tilde\phi(x),\tilde\phi'(x),...,\tilde\phi^{(n)}(x))$.
-The goal is to look algebraically for the functional forms $a$ and $f$ being consistent with the required conditions.
+We show that under this assumption, the quasipotential can be obtained by a parametric integral that connects, by a straight line, the stationary state $\phi^*$ with $\eta$.
+However, the integral is now weighted by two unknown functionals.
+We assume explicit analytical forms for the unknown functionals.
+We determine them from a set of compatibility conditions to fulfill to be part of a well-defined canonical transformation.
 As we will see, the interesting part of this method is that we do not need to solve any differential equation.
-In some way, we manage to map a functional partial differential equation (the original Hamilton-Jacobi equation) to an algebraic polynomial-like system of equations.
-The attempted solutions should be just an identity for them.
-This scheme is not perfect because we should also need to restrict the original dynamical model to some concrete forms for each trial functionals forms.
-Moreover, not always the pair, model and elected functionals, do have a solution, and therefore this is a digging-like method to find some gold nuggets.
-Nevertheless, we reproduce all the known quasi-potentials with this method, and we discover some new ones.
+This scheme is imperfect because we should also restrict the original dynamical model to some concrete forms for each trial functionals form.
+Moreover, not always the pair, model, and elected functionals have a solution, and therefore this is a digging-like method to find some gold nuggets.
+Nevertheless, we reproduce all the known quasipotentials with this method, and we discover some new ones.